samumantha/github-jupyter-4-ds/content/contributing.md

 We will do this in a progression from a small trivial fix to a change proposal and discuss the pros and cons.

-> ## Recap: different methods to "download" a repository
+> ## Different methods to "download" a repository
 >
-> - There is no need to download each file one by one.
-> - You can either download the repository as ZIP file (green button "Clone or download") if you do not plan to change files
+> - Download all files in a repository as ZIP file (green button "Clone or download") if you do not plan to change files
 >   and if you are sure that you don't need to browse the history of file changes.
-> - **Possibly better: you clone the repository** (green button on the web or through GitHub Desktop or using command line) so that you
->   can apply and track changes and possibly share them later.
+> - **Possibly better: you clone the repository** (green button on the web or through GitHub Desktop or using command line) so that you can apply and track changes and possibly share them later.
 > - Cloning copies not only the latest version but all snapshots and all branches and tags: entire history.
 {: .discussion}